 What is financial modeling used for?

-- Selling business units and assets as a part of divestiture strategy
+• Selling business units and assets as a part of the divestiture strategy

-Professionals outline many types of financial modeling, but let’s define the 10 most frequently used by financial analysts.
+There are many different types of financial modeling, but let’s look at the 10 most frequently used financial modeling types.

 1. Three-statement